Primer & Oligo Design Answers After Choosing a Calculator

 | 5.
 Specificity | Off-targets | No off-target hits | NCBI BLAST |

-For detailed guidance with examples, see our primer validation workflow.
+For detailed guidance with examples, see the primer validation checklist.

 It depends on your application: